Hans5958/Black-MIDI-Meta/docs/index.md

 > Repository of meta of Black MIDI and stuffs.

-Welcome to the docs.
-In this repository, I post some meta stuff, such as Discord servers, links, archives, etc.
+Welcome to the repository.
+In this repository, I, Hans5958, post some meta stuff, such as Discord servers, links, archives, etc

-The docs and the repository is still work-in-progress.
-You can contribute if you want to.
+The docs and the repository is never in a "completed" state and always improving.
+Contributions are welcome.

 > **New!** Starting on Black MIDI?
 [Read the Quick Start guide!](guide/quick-start/pfa.md)